While no one would mistake Galveston with Miami, the truth is that it has quickly grown into one of the busiest cruise ports outside of Florida.

 For tens of millions of Texans, the port is within a few hours drive.
 But as Galveston grows as a port, it’s only natural that more people fly in for their cruise.

 The only real complaint about cruising from Galveston is that getting to the cruise terminal can more difficult if you need to fly in for your cruise.
-Unlike cities like Miami or Tampa, which have nearby airports, Galveston is a considerable distance from the closest major airport.
+Unlike cities like Miami or Fort Lauderdale, which have airports just minutes from the cruise port, Galveston is a considerable distance from the closest major airport.

 For most people, the option is to fly into one of Houston’s two airports.
 The city is served by Houston Hobby (HOU) and Bush-Intercontinental (IAH).
 That makes it even more confusing for cruisers who aren’t familiar with the area or the airports to decide which one they should fly into.